What do the holidays mean to YOU?

 What do the holidays mean to you?
 For many, it is a happy time of year, with memories that last a lifetime filled with good food, presents, and rituals that get passed down from generation to generation.
 Decorations come out of their boxes and cover homes with holiday cheer, people celebrate at work (if they are back in the office), home, with friends and family.
 What’s not to like about loads of food, drinks and the feeling of being surrounded by the people you love most?

-If the paragraph above describes you, fantastic.
-If the paragraph above does not even remotely resemble how you are feeling about the upcoming holiday season, that you’ve come to the right place.
-You are not alone, and as a matter of fact, what you are feeling is completely normal.
+If the paragraph above describes you that’s great, and if it does not, that is ok too.
 For some people the holidays are stressful and are associated with increased feelings of anxiety, self-doubt, loss and shame.

 Have you lost a loved one recently?
 Are you going through a separation or divorce?
 Still struggling to adjust to the “new normal” pseudo post-pandemic life?
 Do you live far away from beloved family members?
 Is it just too expensive or stressful to think about traveling right now for whatever the reason with all you have on your plate?
 Are you unsure how you are going to be able to afford all of the demands society and your children are asking of you?
 Are you feeling generally overwhelmed?
 Whatever your situation is, I can only imagine how hard it must be for you.
 There are so many demands that feel so impossible to keep up with, and there is only one of you to go around.